huntabyte/bits-ui/sites/docs/content/components/tags-input.md

 It can be set to one of the following values: `'add'` or `'none'`.

-### Add

-When the `pasteBehavior` is set to `'add'`, the pasted text will be added as a new tag when it is pasted into the input field.
+-   `'add'`: the pasted text will be added as a new tag when it is pasted into the input field.

-### None

-When the `pasteBehavior` is set to `'none'`, the pasted text will not be automatically added as a new tag when it is pasted into the input field.
+-   `'none'`: the pasted text will not be automatically added as a new tag when it is pasted into the input field.

 <APISection {schemas} />